From sunlight to modern life, why vitamin D deficiency has become widespread.

-Long before supplements and lab tests, sunlight was our pharmacy.
-For most of human history, our relationship with light influenced our health at the most fundamental level.
-In the story of Vitamin D, we find not just a nutrient but a record of how we evolved, migrated, and adapted to life across the Earth.
+Long before supplements and laboratory tests, sunlight was part of humanity’s natural pharmacy.
+For most of recorded history, humankind’s relationship with light influenced its health at a fundamental level.
+In the story of Vitamin D, we find not only a nutrient, but a record of how humans evolved, migrated, and adapted to life across the Earth.

 EQUATORIAL ORIGINS